bryanthowell-tableau/tableau_tools/README.md

 To determine the type, use:

-`TableauDatasource.main_table_relation.get(u'type')`
+`TableauDatasource.main_table_relation.get('type')`

-which should return either `u'table', u'stored-proc' or u'text'` (which represents Custom SQL)
+which should return either `'table', 'stored-proc' or 'text'` (which represents Custom SQL)

 #### 2.11.1 Database Table Relations
-If the type is u'table', then unsurprisingly this relation represents a real table or view in the database.
+If the type is 'table', then unsurprisingly this relation represents a real table or view in the database.
 The actual table name in the database is stored in the 'table' attribute, with brackets around the name (regardless of the database type).

 Access it via:
-`TableauDatasource.main_table_relation.get(u'table')`
+`TableauDatasource.main_table_relation.get('table')`

 Set it via:
-`TableauDatasource.main_table_relation.set(u'table', table_name_in_brackets)`
+`TableauDatasource.main_table_relation.set('table', table_name_in_brackets)`

 Ex.

     for ds in dses:
-        if ds.main_table_relation.get(u'type') == u'table':
+        if ds.main_table_relation.get('type') == 'table':
-            if ds.main_table_relation.get(u'table') == u'[Test Table]':
+            if ds.main_table_relation.get('table') == '[Test Table]':
-                ds.main_table_relation.set(u'table',u'[Real Data]'
+                ds.main_table_relation.set('table','[Real Data]'

 #### 2.11.2 Custom SQL Relations
-Custom SQL relations are stored with a type of u'text' (don't ask me, I didn't come up with it).
+Custom SQL relations are stored with a type of 'text' (don't ask me, I didn't come up with it).
 The text of the query is stored as the actual text value of the relation tag in the XML, which is also unusual for the Tableau XML files.

 To retrieve the Custom SQL itself, use: